sudaisnazir2381-lang/sudaisnazir2381-lang/README.md

 </div>

----

 ## `> whoami`

 I started my cybersecurity journey at **13** and have been building practical security experience ever since.

-I'm a **State Verified cybersecurity researcher and pentester**, focused on:
+I'm a **State Verified cybersecurity researcher and pentester**, with a strong focus on **penetration testing, web application security, bug bounty hunting, API security, OSINT, and vulnerability research**.

-`Penetration Testing` • `Web Security` • `API Security` • `Bug Bounty`

-`OSINT` • `Reconnaissance` • `Vulnerability Research`

-I enjoy understanding how applications work, identifying security weaknesses, researching vulnerabilities, and responsibly reporting security issues.
+I enjoy understanding how applications work, identifying security weaknesses, and responsibly reporting vulnerabilities.

 ---